Agamnentzar/ag-psd/README.md

 ## Use in production environments and handling unsafe user-provided data

 Size limit of PSD canvas can go up to 300000x300000 pixels with no reasonable limits on layer count, additionally maliciously formatted files can declare large layer sizes without having to encode any data inside the file.
 As such even valid PSD files could require terabytes of memory to be decompressed into bitmaps.
-In order to handle this correctly in production with unknown PSD files provided from users follow these steps in order to prevent your application from crashing or geting DoS attack:
+In order to handle this correctly in production with unknown PSD files, provided from users, please follow these steps in order to prevent your application from crashing or geting DoS attack:

-1. Do not use default options when reading the psd files, this is method works only for trusted files and testing.
+1. Do not use default options when reading the psd files, the default method works only for trusted files and testing.
 Instead structure your code as follows:

 ```ts
 // read only structure of the psd file, without decoding any bitmaps